slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 }
 ```

-The intention of the modal is for a user to provide you with enough information to create the resource on your side.
+The intention of the modal is for a user to provide enough information to create the resource on the App Server.
 If
 a user instead wanted to connect via typeahead, they're going to hit your `resourceAttachUrl` with a url param named
 `value`. `value` is usually the id or name of the resource they want to connect to.
-For my server, my `/resource/attach`
+For example, some of our server's
-endpoint handles both typeahead attachments and new resources via modals.
-You're in charge of what your urls look like
+`/resource/attach` endpoints handle both typeahead attachments and new resources via modals.
+You're in charge of what
-and handle.
+your urls look like and handle.

 Whatever endpoint you use for the modal, change it to return the "My Attachment" example on the right (or something
 similar).
-The important part here is the "resource_url".
+The important part here is the `resource_url`.
 Your `matchUrlPattern` regex should match against it if you
 want your widget to show up.
-Earlier I suggested you place `http:\\/\\/.*.localhost:5000\\/.*` as your regex.
-That would
+Earlier, this guide suggested you place `http:\\/\\/.*.localhost:5000\\/.*` as your regex.
-match against our example url.
+If you followed that, provide a `resource_url` that matches it, like `http://test.localhost:5000/test_attachment`.

 Open the modal again (if needed), and hit "Create".
 Your response tells Asana to add an attachment to the Task.
 This new
-attachment matches your `matchUrlPattern` so Asana will try and load the Widget.
+attachment matches your `matchUrlPattern` so Asana will try to load the Widget.

 <hr>